Sachsenhausen Concentration Camp Tour

 Memorial Events

-The Berlin Concentration Camp Memorial hosts memorial events throughout the year, such as exhibitions, lectures, and commemorative ceremonies.
-These events create opportunities for reflection, learning, and coming together to honor the victims.
+The Berlin Concentration Camp Memorial organises memorial events of all kinds, exhibitions, lectures, commemorative ceremonies etc. all through the year.
+These events were moments of reflection, learning, moments of our coming together to remember those who were victims.

 Conclusion